George W. Brewer

-George W. Brewer was an American politician from Pennsylvania who served as a Democratic State Senator from 1858 to 1860.
+George W. Brewer (September 5, 1819 – August 6, 1886) was an American politician from Pennsylvania who served as a Democratic State Senator from 1858 to 1860.

 Biography

-George W. Brewer was born on September 5, 1819, in Mercersburg to Jacob and Mary Brewer née Angle.
+George W. Brewer was born on September 5, 1819, in Mercersburg, Pennsylvania, to Jacob and Mary Brewer née Angle.
 He graduated from Franklin and Marshall College in 1842, and earned a law degree in 1845 and started reading law before becoming a lawyer in Chambersburg until 1871.

 In 1846 he was elected the District Attorney of Franklin County as a Democrat, serving for a single term until 1848.
 In 1856 he was elected to the Pennsylvania State Senate for the 11th district, before being redistricted to the 18th district.
 Following the burning of Chambersburg by Jubal Early Brewer petitioned the Pennsylvania Grand Masonic lodge for aid rebuilding the city.

 Personal life

 He married Mary Louisa Gehr in 1860 and had a daughter Harriett Cameron Brewer Stoner.
 Brewer was a Knights Templar of the George Washington Blue Lodge No. 56 of the Freemasons.